codehsbooks/apjava/Data-Structures/using-arrays.md

 <br>

-Now, lets say orders at `index 4` and `index 5` paid for an express purchase.
+Now, let's say orders at `index 4` and `index 5` paid for an express purchase.
 We need to push these two items into our order queue before the rest of our orders.
 To do this we would use `orangeOrders[4]` and `orangeOrders[5]`, and push them through our queue using `finalizeOrder(order);`.

 Our code will look like: